-There are many efforts to support women studying engineering on campus.
+There are many efforts to support women and other underrepresented groups studying engineering on campus.
 The Women in Engineering (WIE) program has undertaken many initiatives over the years to promote female students in engineering.
-There are registered student organizations which focus on women, like Women in ECE, Women in CS, Women in Aerospace, and the Society of Women Engineers.
-Every year, freshmen women in engineering participate in the WIE Camp orientation before the beginning of classes..
+There are registered student organizations which focus on women, like the Society of Women Engineers.
+Every year, freshmen women in engineering participate in the WIE Camp orientation before the beginning of classes.

 Having a women engineer statue will add to these efforts in a unique way.
 In his paper, named, Towards the Understanding of Sculpture as Public Art, Curtis Carter writes that “public art might aim at fostering unity among people by idealizing the sentiments of the community, or by focusing on some areas of common agreement.”

 A women statue on the engineering campus will inspire perspective students, who visit the campus for tours and Engineering Open House, to aspire to be a part of the Engineering at Illinois family.
 It will also serve as a reminder to the current women students in engineering that the community supports their goals and that they belong in engineering.

 This petition will be presented to the Dean of College of Engineering, as a sign of student support for this cause.